 - 1. Download the firmware installation package.
 You can save it to your desktop. - 2.
 Extract all of the files in the ZIP archive. - 3.
 Turn on the analyzer. - 4.
 Connect the analyzer with a USB or RS-232 cable.
-Close the ENERCOM program if it running on your computer. - 5.
+Close the ENERCOM program if it is running on your computer. - 5.
 Run the firmware update program (EneracFWP700.exe) in the extracted folder. - 6.
 Enter the comport number when prompted.
-You can lookup the comport in the Windows Device Manager.
-(See Communications chapter) - 7.
+You can look up the comport number in the Windows Device Manager.
+(See chapter 10) - 7.
 Answer any additional questions regarding the firmware configuration. - 8.
-When prompted to turn on the programming switched, open the paper compartment of the analyzer and locate the programming switches on the right side.
-There are 2 miniature slide switches on a black block.
-Refer to the figure.
-Toggle both switches on.
+When prompted to turn on the programming switches, open the paper compartment of the analyzer and locate the programming switches.
+These are 2 miniature slide switches (refer to the figure below).
+Slide both switches to the program position.

-- 9. The firmware will now be reprogrammed and verified.
+- 9. Enter "c".
+The firmware will now be reprogrammed and verified.
 This will take 2-3 minutes. - 10.
-When prompted, toggle the programming switches off and replace the back cover. - 11.
+When prompted, set the programming switches back to their original position and replace the back cover. - 11.
 Turn on the analyzer.
 Check the firmware version on the SETUP screen.